ansible/ansible/docsite/rst/roadmap/ROADMAP_2_2.rst

       Expand test coverage, particularly for CI.
 Being testing, this is open ended.
 Will be impacted by available budget.
     - Python 3 - Run integration tests using Python 3 on CI with tagging for those which should pass, so we can track progress and detect regressions.
     - Windows - Create framework for running Windows integration tests, ideally both locally and on CI.
+      **Done:** Windows integration tests now run on Shippable.
+    - FreeBSD - Include FreeBSD in CI coverage.
+Not originally on the roadmap, this is an intermediary step for CI coverage for OS X.
+      **Done:** FreeBSD integration tests now run on Shippable.
     - OS X - Include OS X in CI coverage.